Enveloppe/obsidian-enveloppe/docs/COMMANDS.md

 - `Refresh all published notes` : It only updates the content of the published notes.
 Here, the commit date and the last edited time (from Obsidian) are compared.
 - `Refresh published and upload new notes` : It uploads the note not present in the repository and also updates the note edited since the last push.
 Same as above, dates are compared.

+> [!tip] The refresh command use the last edited time and the last commit date to determine if the note has been edited since the last push.
+> As a dataview table/list/task update don't edit the contents of a note, it won't be updated by the refresh command.
+You can use the `Upload` command to update it.

 ## Purge

 There is only one command here : `Purge depublished and deleted files`